 Likewise, if a trend or a pattern doesn’t match what you expected, is drastically different or unexpected, or is completely impossible, you’re going to need to take a step back and reconsider your results.

-“If you’re reading through your results, and it seems like one of the results doesn’t seem right, go through your data and check for yourself to see whether it’s a feasible result, otherwise you need to double-back and go through the survey to see what might have happened to cause such varying results”, explains Tom Gunsman, a survey manager for Essayroo and Assignment Help.
+“If you’re reading through your results, and it seems like one of the results doesn’t seem right, go through your data and check for yourself to see whether it’s a feasible result, otherwise you need to double-back and go through the survey to see what might have happened to cause such varying results”, explains Tom Gunsman, a survey manager.

 This consideration revolves a lot around having common sense.
 You need to be able to go into the process of analysing your survey results with an open yet focused mind in order to get the best results and to spot any irregularities.